cairo-book/cairo-book/src/ch204-01-how-builtins-work.md

-The program is in the state n, the instructions that follow compute the Pedersen hash of 17 and 38 and assert it to the output segment.
+The program is in the state n, the instructions that follow compute the Pedersen hash of 17 and 38 and assert it to the output segment, leaving the program in state n+3.
 Finally, it tries to assert a relocatable to the output segment which crashes the VM.

 ![Diagram of the memory while computing the pedersen hash of two values and storing it in the output segment](builtin-example-pedersen-output.png)